 Corner Pub (multiple locations)

-The Corner Pub has a bunch of places where you can catch a game throughout Nashville, including this downtown spot featuring big screens galore — capped off by a massive 48-foot LED video wall.
-The large Vegas-style bar offers 48 draft beers, which pair well with football, wings, nachos, and cheese fries.
+The Corner Pub has a bunch of locations throughout Nashville where you can catch a game, including this downtown spot capped off with a massive 48-foot LED video wall.
+The large Vegas-style bar offers 48 draft beers, which pair well with football and all of the wings, nachos, and cheese fries on the menu.

 Nashville Underground

-If bone-in Nashville hot chicken and Broadway are on the to-do list, it’s possible to enjoy both while also cheering on your favorite team.
+If bone-in Nashville hot chicken and Broadway are on the to-do list, you can enjoy both while also cheering on your favorite team at this sizeable 55,000-square-foot venue.
 In addition to bowling, mechanical bulls, and several stages for live entertainment, Nashville Underground, a four-story bar and restaurant downtown, offers NFL Sunday Ticket and plays featured games on the massive LED floor screen that otherwise acts as a dance floor.

 The Gumbo Bros

-The Gumbo Bros may have started in Brooklyn, but chef Adam Lathan grew up in Alabama, met his cofounder at LSU, and learned to make a proper New Orleans soup from his great-grandmother, so this buzzy restaurant in the Gulch has Cajun cred.
-Come football season, expect lots of LSU and Saints fans ordering hurricanes and Tabasco margaritas at the expansive TV-lined bar, perfect with earthy gumbo or a fried shrimp po’ boy and a sno-ball.
+The Gumbo Bros may have started in Brooklyn, but chef Adam Lathan grew up in Alabama, met his cofounder at LSU, and learned to make a proper New Orleans soup from his great-grandmother.
+All of which is to say, this buzzy restaurant in the Gulch has Cajun cred.
+Come football season, expect lots of LSU and Saints fans ordering hurricanes and Tabasco margaritas at the expansive TV-lined bar, perfect with the earthy gumbo or a fried shrimp po’ boy.

 The Lost Paddy Irish Pub and Restaurant

 Irishman Micheál O’Leary’s traditional Irish pub opened in 2019, providing a space for screening football games while eating bangers and mash, shepherd’s pie, and crispy Guinness-battered fish and chips.
-The sound is on for all games, but on other nights of the week you’ll find karaoke, songwriters nights, and live bands.
+The sound is on for all games, but on other nights of the week, you’ll find karaoke, trivia, and live bands.

 Double Dogs (multiple locations)

-You never need to miss a moment of the game at Double Dogs: In addition to a large projection wall, you’ll find TVs everywhere, bathroom included.
-This sports bar chain with frosted mugs, hot dogs, and dog-friendly patios has Nashville locations in Hillsboro Village and Sylvan Heights.
+You never need to miss a moment of the game at Double Dogs: In addition to a large projection wall, you’ll find TVs everywhere — bathroom included.
+This sports bar chain with frosted mugs, hot dogs, and dog-friendly patios has Nashville locations in both Hillsboro Village and Sylvan Heights.

 Also featured in: